 Manage the Office 365 G1 Trial for US government

-To learn what's available with an G1 license, read Microsoft 365 Government Plans and the Microsoft Teams capabilities available in the GCC Cloud.
+Use the guidance in this article to manage your existing Office 365 G1 Trial licenses, including upgrading to a paid subscription.
+To learn more, read Microsoft 365 Government Plans and the Microsoft Teams capabilities available in the GCC Cloud.

 Don't miss all of our guidance for supporting remote workers with Teams.